SyntaxIDK/simple-8block-cipher/README.md

-# Cryptography Mini Project - Block Cipher
+# Cryptography Mini Project

-This repository contains a mini project for the course CSI2108 Cryptographic Concepts, focusing on the implementation of a basic symmetric block cipher.
-The cipher operates on 8-bit blocks and uses a substitution-permutation network (SPN) structure, incorporating a simple S-box, permutation table, and Feistel function.
+This repository depicts the design and implementation of a simple 8-bit block cipher providing symmetric encryption using a substitution-permutation network (SPN), including an S-box, permutation table, and Feistel scheme.
+The cipher implements and evaluates two principal modes of encryption: Electronic Codebook (ECB) and Cipher Block Chaining (CBC).
+The report also discusses the mathematics of these modes of encryption, examining the complexity and security aspects of the cipher design.
+The efficiency and strength of the cipher are demonstrated through the testing of encryption and decryption on sample data.
+This study emphasizes the relevance of secure encryption approaches to support data confidentiality and data integrity in cryptographic systems.

 ## Overview:
-This mini-project demonstrates how to implement a block cipher using symmetric encryption.
-The cipher encrypts 8-bit blocks with an 8-bit key using basic cryptographic techniques like substitution, permutation, and the Feistel function.
-Two encryption modes, Electronic Codebook (ECB) and Cipher Block Chaining (CBC), can be explored to understand how they affect data encryption.
+In the current digital era, ensuring that unauthorized individuals cannot access private information is critical in today's organization.
+The concept of cryptography is essential in establishing this goal.
+The objective of this project is to develop an uncomplicated block cipher using symmetric cryptography, pertaining that the same key is required to decrypt the available data.
+The increasing popularity of symmetric ciphers stems from their uncomplicated ability to perform.
+This report describes the design and assessment of the proposed block cipher with a focus on its two modes of operation, ECB and CBC.

+The block cipher manipulates the 8-bit blocks and the presented 8-bit keys in both modes.
+The design relies on accepted cryptographic concepts.
+Confusion and diffusion are created through an S-box and a permutation table because the goal is to ensure that even the minimal change in the in-put representation occupies excessive change in the output representation.
+These two independent components also increase the difficulty of attacking the system by a cryptographical activity.

 ## Features:
-8-bit block encryption using symmetric keys.
-Substitution-permutation network (SPN) design.
-Simple 4x4 S-box for substitution.
-Permutation table for bit shuffling.
-Feistel function for encryption transformation.
-Single-round encryption to illustrate block cipher functionality.

-## Block Cipher Components:
-Substitution Box (S-box): A simple 4x4 lookup table that substitutes 4-bit values during encryption.
-Permutation Table: A bit shuffling mechanism that reorders the bits in a block.
-Feistel Function: A basic function applying XOR operations to a 4-bit block using the key.
+•	Cipher Design: Develop a symmetric block cipher using substitution, permutation, and the Feistel structure.
+•	Operational Modes: Implement and compare the functionality of ECB and CBC modes.
+•	Encryption and Decryption: Verify the cipher's effectiveness by encrypting and decrypting example inputs.
+•	Documentation: Provide a comprehensive analysis of the system’s architecture, complexity, and security considerations.

 ## Requirements:
 Python 3.x